-Sounds reasonable, doesn’t it?
-I mean, what other possibilities are there?
-In our world of duality, a thing is either this, or it is that - half empty or half full.
+In our world of duality, a thing is either this or it is that - half empty or half full.
 It can’t be both, and it can’t be what it is not, right?
 So the only reasonable response to have about a thing is deciding which side you’re going to be on, and then proving (or defending) why yours is the ‘right’ side.

-The question itself assumes that it is 'this' or it is 'that,' and so we choose which of the two options presented what we believe it to be.
+The question itself assumes that it is 'this' or it is 'that,' and so we automatically choose from the two options presented what we believe it to be.

 I spent so much of my life processing life’s questions with this dualist thinking (though it would seem that only the ‘better’ option was presented to me):